Filip46820/WarframeDiscordWidget/README.md

 ### Follow these steps to link your Warframe data to your Discord profile:

 1. **AlecaFrame Setup:**
-* Ensure AlecaFrame is installed and running on your PC. ( INFO: AlecaFrame dosnt need to be running 24/7)
+* Ensure AlecaFrame is installed and running on your PC. ( INFO: AlecaFrame needs to run if Warframe is open in order to update the data Otherwise it wont update  )
 * In AlecaFrame, navigate to the Stats tab.

 * Click on Create Public Link.
 Select the following resources: Platinum, Endo, Aya, Trades, Ducats, Account Data and Credits. and then Generate Link.